isomer04/cabBooking/README.md

 To get started with this project, follow these steps:

 1. Clone this repository: `git clone https://github.com/isomer04/cabBooking.git`.
+2. Set up a MySQL database and import the necessary tables.
+3. Update the database connection details in the code to match your MySQL database.
-2. Open the project in your preferred IDE.
+4. Open the project in your preferred IDE.
-3. Run the `Main.java` file.
+5. Run the `Main.java` file.

 ## Contributing